joshuadarecullen/find-ignore/README.md

-# find-ignore
-Utilising the .gitignore files when using find in vim.
+Utilises the .gitignore for file searching in vim.

+Command:
+  :GitFind

+Dependencies:
+  git